akirk/extract-wp-hooks/README.md

 The PHP script doesn't have any dependencies.
 It uses PHP's internal parser (using []`token_get_all`](https://www.php.net/manual/en/function.token-get-all.php)) to identify PHP function calls to `apply_filters()` or `do_action()`.

-It generates a Markdown file for each filter which is suitable for a Github wiki.
+It generates a markdown file for each filter which is suitable for a Github wiki.
 The page contains potentially provided documentation (via a comment in the source code), an (auto-generated) example, parameters, return value, references to the source code (including extracted source snippet).

 ### Provide documentation via a Comment
 For each filter, it looks at the comment preceeding the filter, so that you can document it, for example: